aziz-kone/aziz-kone/README.md

 - 👋 Hi, I’m @aziz-kone
 - 👀 I’m interested in software engineering especially API Development with Python.
-I'm also passionnated about Data manipulation such as Data Engineerin and Data Analysis.
+I'm also passionnated about Data manipulation such as Data Engineering and Data Analysis.
-- 🌱 I just finished my Data Engineering Nanodegree on Udacity.
+- 🌱 I completed at the end of 2022 my data Analysis Nanodegree on Udacity followed up by a Data Engineering Nanodegree.
 - 💞️ I’m looking to collaborate with all people in love with data.
+- 💞️ My favourite tools are Django Rest Framework, Talend Data Integration, Spark, Apache Airflow, Power BI
 - 📫 You can reach me by Email azyz.kone@outlook.com or on Linkedin https://www.linkedin.com/in/aziz-rodrigue-kone/